Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

-Indeed, by (a) one can form a sum analogous to that above, using the complementary direction axis, to obtain a well-defined periodic-modulo-phase infinitesimal displacement.
-By linearity, and commutation of the rigidity matrix with translations, $v$ is an infinitesimal flex.
-Similarly, if (b) is changed to the requirement of unidirectional phase-periodicity for phase $\omega_1$ then we deduce that $\omega_1 \times \bT$ is contained in the RUM spectrum.
+By (a) one can form a sum analogous to that above, using the complementary axis direction(s), to obtain a well-defined phase-periodic infinitesimal displacement which, by translational invariance and linearity, is an infinitesimal flex.
+If $\omega_1$ is the phase in (b) then we deduce that $\{\omega_1\} \times \bT^{d-1}$ is contained in $\Omega(\C)$.

-Similarly one can construct phase-periodic flexes for the grid framework in three dimensions and higher.
-For the grid framework $\C_{\bZ^2}$ in three dimensions one deduces from the evident line-localised infinitesimal flexes that there are three surfaces, $z=1$, $w=1$ and $u=1$, in $\Omega(\C_{\bZ^3})$.
-Their union in fact forms the entire RUM spectrum of the grid framework, since the form of the matrix function (for the single vertex motifs) is diagonal with entries $1-z,1-w,1-u$.
-However the point we underline here is that a line-localised periodic flex leads directly to a hyperplane of wave vectors in the RUM spectrum.
+Thus, for the grid framework $\C_{\bZ^3}$ in three dimensions one deduces from the evident line-localised infinitesimal flexes that there are three surfaces, $z=1$, $w=1$ and $u=1$, in $\Omega(\C_{\bZ^3})$.
+In general a line-localised flex of this type leads directly to a hyperplane of wave vectors in the RUM spectrum.

-Similar observations hold in three dimensions for plane-localised flexes.
+Similar observations hold for plane-localised flexes.
 In three dimensions, for example, such a flex, which is assumed to be "in-plane phase-periodic", leads to a line of RUM wave vectors.
-This in the case for the framework for perovskite in Example (h) below.
+This is the case for $\C_{\rm Oct}$, considered below, and the RUM spectrum here is the union of these planes.

-In the case of exotic RUMs a diversity of examples are implied by recent experimental and simulation studies in material science.
-(See in particular Dove et al \cite{dov-exotic}.)
-We now note that the matrix function perspective also leads to the expectation that the set of RUMs of a "typical" material crystal is likely to be exotic.